manzhara/vibreoffice/README.md

 # vibreoffice

-Vim keybinding and more for LibreOffice/OpenOffice Calc/Writer/Impress/Drawing This is a fork of [seanyeh](https://github.com/seanyeh/vibreoffice) original extension with major updates from [JMagers](https://github.com/JMagers/vibreoffice).
-Nice work guys! **However, there was no Calc support.**
+Vim keybinding and more for LibreOffice/OpenOffice **Calc**/Writer/Impress/Drawing This is a fork of [seanyeh](https://github.com/seanyeh/vibreoffice) original extension with major updates from [JMagers](https://github.com/JMagers/vibreoffice).
+Nice work guys! *However, there was no Calc support.*

 The primary focus of this fork is to provide **vim keybindings for calc**.